mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
+The `KeyInput` class is like an Observer Pattern watching `Console` input, binding specific responses to specific key presses.
-A `KeyResponse` is just some function, which happens in response to a keypress.
+A `KeyResponse` is a delegate type, a specific kind of function, which is invoked in response to a keypress.
-I could have used `System.Action` instead, but using a named delegate type means we can change this more easily later.
+I could have used `System.Action` instead `KeyResponse`, but using a named delegate type means we can change this more easily later.
-A structure keeps the relationship of each Key press and `KeyResponse`, along with a note about the purpose of the key binding.
+The structure `KeyResponseRecord` keeps `KeyResponse` connected to key presses, along with a note about the purpose of the key binding.
 	The `KeyType` is templated because this implementation will just use characters, but any type of input should work as well.
 A `Dispatcher` manages a queue of events, and those events are mapped in a `dispatchTable` to responses.
 	This is a general concept that is useful in many domains beyond key input handling.
-	If we were making a scripting engine or multiplayer system, we could use this dispatcher for a critical part of the system there.
+	If we were making a scripting engine or multiplayer system, we could also use this dispatcher for mapping requests from those systems to functions.
-`BindKeyResponse` will bind a `KeyResponse` delegate to a key.
+The `BindKeyResponse` method will bind a `KeyResponse` delegate to a key.
 	If the key has never been bound before, a new list of KeyResponses will be created for that key.
 Events added to the `Dispatcher` will be consumed all at once.
 Just like the task scheduler, execution will happen from a list that can't be added to while actions are processed.